-Cycling: Pinot, Alaphilippe seal French one-two as Thomas loses ground
+Cycling: Pinot transforms rage into iconic win as Thomas loses ground

-COL DU TOURMALET, France (Reuters) - Thibaut Pinot led a French one-two ahead of overall leader Julian Alaphilippe to win the 14th stage of the Tour de France, a 117.5-km mountain trek from Tarbes on Saturday.
+COL DU TOURMALET, France (Reuters) - An enraged Thibaut Pinot put the hammer down on the first major mountain test of the Tour de France, leading a French one-two ahead of overall leader Julian Alaphilippe to triumph at the top of the iconic Col du Tourmalet on Saturday.

+On a day of surprises, meanwhile, defending champion Geraint Thomas lost contact in the final kilometer of the brutal ascent to the cloud-clad Pyrenean pass ending 2,115 meters above sea level.

-The Groupama-FDJ rider jumped away from a small group 200 meters from the line to beat yellow jersey holder Alaphilippe and third-placed Steven Kruijswijk of the Netherlands by six seconds.
+Surging from the mist, Pinot jumped away from a small group 200 meters from the line to beat yellow jersey holder Alaphilippe and third-placed Steven Kruijswijk of the Netherlands by six seconds.

-Defending champion Geraint Thomas lost contact one kilometer from the finish and crossed the line in eighth place, 36 seconds off the pace.
+Thomas, whose Ineos team has been used to smash their rivals in the first high mountain stage of the Tour, crossed the line in eighth place, 36 seconds off the pace, throwing the British outfit into doubt.

-His Ineos team mate, Colombian Egan Bernal, was fifth, eight seconds behind Pinot, who claimed his third career stage win on the Tour.
+His Colombian team mate Egan Bernal was fifth, eight seconds behind Pinot, who claimed his third career stage win on the Tour.

-The in-form man of the first week, Pinot had lost one minute and 40 seconds when caught at the wrong end of a bunch split on the eve of the rest day last Monday and he had promised he would use his ‘rage’ to bounce back.
+The in-form man of the first week, Pinot had lost one minute and 40 seconds when caught at the wrong end of a bunch split on the eve of the rest day on Monday and he had promised he would use his “rage” to bounce back.

 The 29-year-old duly delivered, looking strong during the whole ascent to the Col du Tourmalet, a 19km climb at an average gradient of 7.4%, and accelerated just before the final bend.